Phillipmartin/gopassivedns/README.md

-#NOT PRODUCTION READY
+#BETA-ISH QUALITY
-There are missing features and known problems in this code.
-Wait a week or two and I'll have a v0.1 that should be production-ready.
+There are missing features in this code.
+I don't think it is going to crash and burn at this point, but no promises on performance or long-term stability in the face of actual dns lookups.

 # gopassivedns
 Network-based DNS logging in Go